We use cookies to improve your experience, some are essential for the operation of this site.

 Description

-It is probably fairest to describe Holy Cross as a church of 1876 and 1900–02, built reusing some medieval features.
+It is probably fairest to describe Holy Cross as a church of 1875-76 (by Rowe) and 1900–02 (by Caroe), built reusing some medieval features.
 It is on a tiny site with a churchyard no larger than the gardens of the nearby houses.
 Construction is of flint with a neo-Tudor W gable.
-The building has a nave and S aisle with a wooden arcade between, and an aisleless chancel with a S vestry.
+The building has a nave and S aisle with Caroe's wooden arcade between, inserted after subsidence, and an aisleless chancel with a S vestry.
 The saddleback-roofed tower rises from the angle between the chancel and the E end of the S aisle.
 The S nave doorway is a reused 12thc. piece, and its companion has been reused as the internal W tower arch.
 The N tower arch is broader but of a similar design, and must originally have been a chancel arch.
-The font, described as 12thc. by the VCH, is illustrated here but is surely 18thc. as Pevsner suggests.
+The font may be 12thc. but was not so accepted by Pevsner.

 History